Your Employee and Family Assistance Program is a support service that can help you take the first step toward change.

 Physical activity doesn't have to be gruelling.
 Gardening, going for a stroll around the block and housework can all be put towards your daily tally.
 The added benefits of participating in team and social sporting activities are twofold: they help you stay active and connected with your community—an important ingredient in keeping the mind and body balanced.

 Eat supportive foods.
-For example, try avoiding "food stressors" (such as sugar and caffeine) and instead, eat a diet that's rich in "food supporters such as water, fruits and vegetables.
-Most people know that a well-balanced diet, plenty of water and sufficient rest are important ingredients for good physical health, but don't consider the benefits it can have on their mental health as well.
+Most people know that a well-balanced diet, plenty of water and sufficient rest are important ingredients for good physical health.
+Fewer realize, however, the significant impact these elements can also have on mental health.

 Avoid alcohol.
 While alcohol, in small amounts, has been shown to have some physical benefits to the heart, using it as a tool to mask physical and/or emotional pain is a dangerous, slippery slope.